 Then it dawned on me.
 I had no towel.

-“There’s no way I’m going to f*****g drip-dry,” I thought to myself.
+“There’s no way I’m going to stand and ‘drip-dry’,” I thought to myself.

-I was almost halfway when I realised I was missing a towel and I wasn’t turning back (not after that ‘gradual incline’ that almost had me spiralling into cardiac arrest), so I called into a Sainsbury’s Local store I was passing, thinking they would sell towels.
+I was almost halfway when I realised I was missing that vital towel and I wasn’t turning back (not after that ‘gradual incline’ that almost had me spiralling into cardiac arrest), so I called into a Sainsbury’s Local store I was passing, thinking they would sell towels.
 But no!
-They just told me I’d need to head to a larger Sainsbury’s, which was 2 miles BEYOND where I work, or I could head into town.
+They just told me I’d need to head to a larger Sainsbury’s, which was 2 miles BEYOND my workplace, or I could head into town.
 Typical!

-After a giving it some thought, I decided to put my gladiator head on and prepared myself to cycle an extra 4 miles, and make it back in time for work, in order to get myself that much needed towel.
-It was like ‘The Quest for the Holy Grail’.
-I pedalled like Rocky Balboa trained for Apollo Creed and sped along like ‘greased lightning’.
+After a giving it some thought, I decided to put my gladiator head on and prepared myself to cycle an extra 4 miles, and make it back in time for work to get myself that much needed towel.
+It was like ‘The Quest for the Holy Grail’, I pedalled like Rocky Balboa trained for Apollo Creed and sped along like ‘greased lightning’.
 Either that or I came across another ‘gradual incline’, probably the latter.
-I did soon get to the larger Sainsbury’s store though, and I picked up the towel I’m making such a big deal of.
+But, I did reach the larger Sainsbury’s store, though, and picked up the towel I’m making such a big deal of.

 Begging the staff to allow me to take the towel and pay for it the next day wasn’t a successful plan.